thirtybees/docs/thirtybees/native-modules/paypal.md

 permalink: /native-modules/paypal/
 ---

-#Paypal Module by thirtybees
+#Paypal Module by thirty bees

-Current Version as of writing: PayPal v4.0.0 by thirtybees
+Current Version as of writing: PayPal v4.0.0 by thirty bees

 Guide Contributed By: alwayspaws